Wine with food

 Once you know the key taste profiles of your dish you can begin to think about how that relates to your wine options.
 The main thing you are looking to do is to taste your wine to see which of the three categories of bitter, sweet and acidic is most strongly represented.
 Then think about if that matches the dish in question.

-To help with matching the below are some general tips that should help:
+To help with wine and food matching the below are some general tips that should help:

 - The wines should have the same flavour intensity as the food